State projects 27% unemployment rate due to COVID-19

-Wisconsin's jobless rate has skyrocketed to nearly 27% due to the COVID-19 coronavirus outbreak, according to a new estimate from the Wisconsin Department of Workforce Development.
+Wisconsin’s jobless rate has skyrocketed to nearly 27% due to the COVID-19 pandemic and the state’s shuttering of thousands of businesses to combat the disease, according to a new estimate from the state Department of Workforce Development.

-The projection mirrors skyrocketing unemployment claims — which have surpassed 300,000 initial claims since mid-March — as businesses shut down across the state in an attempt to limit Wisconsinites' exposure to the respiratory disease that has has killed 99 and sickened more than 2,700 people in Wisconsin.
+The projection, which is not the same as the official state unemployment rate, mirrors the explosive growth in unemployment claims — which have surpassed 300,000 initial claims since mid-March — as businesses shut down across the state to limit exposure to the respiratory disease that has killed 111 and sickened more than 2,800 people in Wisconsin.

-However, Dennis Winters, chief economist with DWD, said the analysis projects that close to 725,000 Wisconsin residents — across 48,000 private establishments — are out of work due to the pandemic.
-He added another 109,000 employees already were unemployed before the outbreak.
+Dennis Winters, chief economist with DWD, said the analysis projects that close to 725,000 Wisconsin residents — across 48,000 private establishments — are out of work due to the pandemic.
+Some 109,000 people already were unemployed before the outbreak.

-Just a year ago in April 2019 the state had recorded its lowest unemployment rate ever at 2.8%.
+Just a year ago, in April 2019, the state had recorded its lowest unemployment rate ever at 2.8%.
+The unemployment rate in February was 3.5%.

 A 27% jobless rate could be historic, Winters said, noting that the state’s unemployment rate peaked at a little over 10% in early 2010, at the height of the Great Recession.